this-is-learning/rxjs-fundamentals-course/docs/part-7.md

 Obviously this is working but could be easier to read.

-We can see that the parameter `num` is written down twice.
-But becahse the inner function is expecting same declared parameter in the left part of the provided function, we can apply point-free notation:
+We specify the parameter `num` twice.
+Because the inner function is expecting the same declared parameter in the left part of the provided function, we can apply point-free notation:

 ```ts
 [1,2,3,20,34,12,6].filter(isBiggerThan10);